pauljeter/pauljeter-astro/src/content/blog/what-is-an-agile-user-story.md

 ## Tips and Tricks for Agile User Stories

-Throughout my experience as a Scrum Master, I’ve found the following tips helpful when writing agile user stories:
+Throughout my experience as a Scrum Master, I've found the following tips helpful when writing agile user stories:

-- Always write stories from the user's perspective—technical work usually benefits users indirectly.
+- Always write stories from the user's perspective, technical work usually benefits users indirectly.
 - Users aren't always external customers; internal stakeholders and team members are also valid users.
 - Keep stories small and manageable to encourage clear focus and easier delivery.
 - Avoid over-analyzing the exact wording.
 If your team understands clearly what needs to be done, your story is good enough.